antonindeloison/Chess-Deloison-Da-Costa/README.md

 **Where is code and tests ?**

-In the System Browser, set a filter for ‘chess’.
+In the System Browser, set a filter for "chess".
 You should see:

 ![alt text](img/image.png)